Primary photons, boson star and phase transition: The dilaton model

-where the local operator $O_{i}(x)$ has the scaling dimension $d_{i}$.
-The LD (\ref{e4}) is invariant under dilatation transformations $x^{\mu}\rightarrow e^{\omega} x^{\mu}$ with $O_{i} (x)\rightarrow e^{\omega d_{i}} O_{i}(e^{\omega} x)$ if $g_{i}(\zeta)$ is replaced by $g_{i}(\zeta)\rightarrow g_{i} [ (\zeta\,e^{\sigma})]\,e^{\sigma(4-d_{i})}$, where $\sigma(x)$ as the conformal compensator introduces a flat direction.
-Obviously, the theory is invariant under scaling transformation if $d_{i} =4$.
-We suppose that at the scale $\geq\Lambda$ the dilaton is formed as the bound state of two gluons, the glueball $\chi = O^{++}$, with the mass $m_{\chi} \sim O(\Lambda)$.
-These dilaton fields interact directly each other in the effective theory, which is a consequence of the microscopic hidden gluon interactions.
+Here, $S^{\mu} = \theta^{\mu\nu} x_{\nu}$ is the dilatation current, $\theta_{\mu\nu}$ is the energy-momentum tensor, $m_{\chi}$ is the mass of the dilaton, $p_{\mu}$ is the momentum conjugate to $x_{\mu}$ and $\vert 0\rangle $ is the vacuum state corresponding to spontaneously broken chiral and dilatation symmetries.
+We suppose that at the scale $\geq\Lambda$ the dilaton is formed as the glueball $\chi = O^{++}$, with the mass $m_{\chi} \sim O(\Lambda)$.
 The $\chi$ representing the gluon composition $\langle G_{\mu\nu}G^{\mu\nu}\rangle$ responsible for the QCD trace anomaly [20] may be understood as the string ring solution so that the ends of the string meet each other to form a circle with some finite radius.
+There is a direct connection between the trace of the energy-momentum tensor $\theta_{\mu}^{\mu}$ and the gluon field-strength tensor $G_{\mu\nu}^{a}$, $\theta_{\mu}^{\mu} = [\beta(\alpha_{s})/(4\,\alpha_{s})] G_{\mu\nu}^{a}\, G^{a\,\mu\nu}$, where $\alpha_{s} = \alpha_{s} (M)$ is the renormalised gauge coupling defined at the scale $M$; $\beta(\alpha_{s})$ is the renormalisation group $\beta$-function.
 The glueball becomes massive via the non-vanishing gluon condensation $\langle \chi\rangle \neq 0$ [21].
 The characteristic feature of the PT is the very sharp increasing of the correlation length $\xi$.
 The latter describes the fluctuations of the order parameter $\chi$ and acts as a regulator in the IR with $\xi \sim m_{\chi}^{-1}$.
 If we assume that $m_{\chi}$ is the continuous function of the temperature $T$, then there might be a phase transition at the critical temperature $T_{c}$ with $m_{\chi} (T_{c}) = 0$.
 The correlation length $\xi$ is not measured directly, however, it influences the fluctuations of the observables, e.g., the primary photons to which the critical mode couples.
 Actually, in the vicinity of the PT, $\xi$ is much larger than that of the size of the particle interacting region at early times.
-The dilaton is a mediator between the conformal sector and the Standard Model (SM).
-However, at high enough temperatures the role of the mediator is smeared, the dilaton becomes massless in the limit in which the conformal symmetry is recovered, $\theta ^{\mu}_{\mu} = 0$, and the PT is approached.
+The scalar $\chi$ may be a mediator between the conformal sector and the SM.
+However, at high enough temperatures the role of the mediator is smeared, the scalar field becomes massless in the limit in which the conformal symmetry is recovered, $\theta ^{\mu}_{\mu} = 0$, and the PT is approached.